Non-functional requirement: Definition

 Non-functional requirements are often called the "quality attributes" of a system.
+The emergent properties of a system are classified as non-functional requirements.
 Other terms for non-functional requirements are "qualities", "quality goals", "quality of service requirements", "constraints", "non-behavioral requirements", or "technical requirements".
 Informally these are sometimes called the "ilities", from attributes like stability and portability.
 Qualities—that is non-functional requirements—can be divided into two main categories: